 Members of the public have the opportunity to speak and/or provide written comments on the report at the Built Heritage Sub-Committee meeting.

-Heritage Services staff will be available to answer questions at the following information sessions:
+Heritage Services staff offered the following information sessions:

 Shenkman Arts Centre